choweth/choweth/README.md

 -->

 # Hello!
 My Name is Clayton Howeth
-I've been working as a QA Automation Engineer at Vestwell for 2 years.
+I've been working as a Sr. QA Automation Engineer at Vestwell for 2.5 years.
 Currently living in NYC.
-Graduated with a B.S. in Computer Science, and a specialty in Computer Engineering, at Colorado School of Mines in 2018.
+Graduated with a B.S. in Computer Science, and a specialty in Computer Engineering, from Colorado School of Mines in 2018.

 ## Skills:
 * Automated Testing
 * Experience in Python, C++, Java

 ## I'm working on:
+* Database sanitation for obfuscating PII
 * Testing frameworks
 * 2-player [Tak](https://en.wikipedia.org/wiki/Tak_(game))